-Applications in previous years
+Application in previous years:

-For the past three years the governing body has been unable to offer places to any applicants beyond oversubscription criterion 4.
-Whilst the school welcomes applications from all categories, it is usually oversubscribed with Catholic candidates.
+For the past year the governing body was unable to offer places to any applicants beyond oversubscription criterion 9.
+However, for the previous three years has been unable to offer places to any applicants beyond oversubscription 5.
+Whilst the school welcomes applications from all categories, it is usually oversubscribed with Catholic Candidates.